Bertrandus Vaqueras

-Bertrandus Vaqueras (1450-before 1507) was a French Renaissance singer, composer, and poet, was likely born in Vacqueyras and died in Rome.
+Bertrandus Vaqueras (1450-before 1507) was a French Renaissance singer, composer, and poet, who was likely born in Vacqueyras and died in Rome.
 Some documents list his surname as Vassadelli, suggesting he was a member of the Vassadel family, lords of the town of Vacqueyras.
 He held several benefices in northern France, as well as canonries in the Liège Cathedral and the Basilica of Our Lady in Tongeren.

 Life

 Vaqueras was first recorded in Rome in 1481 as a contrabass singer in the choir of St. Peter's.
 In 1483 he joined the papal chapel, hired by Pope Sixtus IV where he spent the rest of his career.
 His poetry shows that he was likely a humanist.
 In one of his surviving poems, Bertrandus de Vaqueirassio Antonio Flaminio, he begs his friend Antonio Flaminio, a humanist, to return to Rome.
 This poem connects him to humanist circles in Rome, suggesting that he was one as well.
 More of his poems, along with the aforementioned poem, are found in the Vatican Library.